State of Wisconsin |

 See Process Help, Section 44.3.9 Immigrant/Refugee Information Page for additional information on using the FDSH or the procedures in the SAVE Manual.

-The following persons with a Registration Status Code of 20 – Lawfully Residing are required to verify their immigration status at application and renewal, even if they have previously verified their immigration status:
+The following people with a Registration Status Code of 20 – Lawfully Residing are required to verify their immigration status at application and renewal, even if they have previously verified their immigration status:

-Typically, these persons will be labelled with a "Non-immigrant" status by the United States Citizenship and Immigration Services.
-Reverifications are not to be done for children and pregnant women with other Registration Status Codes, as those statuses are permanent.
+Typically, these people will be labelled with a "Non-immigrant" status by the United States Citizenship and Immigration Services.
+Reverifications are not to be done for children and pregnant people with other Registration Status Codes, as those statuses are permanent.

-The reverification requirement is only to be applied at the time of subsequent applications, renewals, or when an agency receives information indicating that the member may no longer be lawfully residing in the U.S. For pregnant women, the reverification is not to occur until the renewal is done to determine the woman’s eligibility after the end of the 60-day postpartum period.
+The reverification requirement is only to be applied at the time of subsequent applications, renewals, or when an agency receives information indicating that the member may no longer be lawfully residing in the U.S. For pregnant people, the reverification is not to occur until the renewal is done to determine the person's eligibility after the end of the 60-day postpartum period.

 Applicants who have declared that they are in a satisfactory immigration status, are otherwise eligible and are only pending for verification of immigration status must be certified for health care benefits within the normal application processing timeframe (30 days from the filing date).
 They are to continue receiving health care benefits for which they are eligible, while the IM agency waits for immigration status verification.
 Applicants who are otherwise eligible and are only pending for verification of immigration will have 90 days after receiving a request for immigration verification to provide the requested documentation.
 This 90-day period is called the Reasonable Opportunity Period (ROP).
 The 90-day ROP starts on the date after the member receives the notice informing the member of the need for the member to provide immigration verification by the end of the reasonable opportunity period.
 Federal regulations require that a minimum of five days be allotted for applicants to receive notices.
 For this reason, the end of the ROP must be set no less than 95 days after the date on the notice, even when the member receives the notice in less than five days.
 It also means that if a member shows that a notice was received more than five days after the date on the notice, the deadline must be extended to 90 days after the date the member received the notice.